Can the conveyancing solicitors indexed on your site conduct right to buy conveyancing in Lingfield?

 We have identified a variety of conveyancing firms who can conduct right to buy conveyancing You should e-mail us to obtain a costs calculation.

-I am looking for a ground for flat up to £235,500 and identified one close by in Lingfield I like with amenity areas and station in the vicinity, the downside is that it's only got 52 years on the lease.
-There is not much else in Lingfield suitable, so just wondered if I would be making a grave error acquiring a lease with such few years left?
+I am looking for a flat up to £235,500 and found one round the corner in Lingfield I like with amenity areas and station nearby, however it's only got 51 years unexpired on the lease.
+I can't really find anything else in Lingfield suitable, so just wondered if I would be making a mistake buying a lease with such few years left?

-If you require a mortgage the shortness of the lease will be an issue.
-Reduce the price by the amount the lease extension will cost if not already taken into account.
-If the current owner has owned the property for a minimum of twenty four months you may request that they commence the lease extension formalities and pass it to you.
-You can add 90 years to the current lease term with a zero ground rent applied.
-You should speak to your conveyancing lawyer concerning this matter.
+If you require a home loan the remaining unexpired lease term will likely be problematic.
+Discount the offer by the anticipated lease extension will cost if not already taken into account.
+If the existing owner has owned the premises for a minimum of twenty four months you may request that they commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
+You should consult your conveyancing lawyer regarding this matter.

 I am a sole trader hoping to take over a lease of an office on the high street.
 Can you recommend lawyers offering no-sale-no charges for non-domestic conveyancing in Lingfield for less than £1,200?